 The Lenox Railroad was founded upon the trackage that was laid by the Roper-Reese Lumber Company which connected to the M&NF at Redwine.
 1 Roper-Reese had constructed a line along Straight Creek and Big Mandy but further work had been halted over financial considerations.
 The American Lumber & Manufacturing Company, through its subsidiary, the Lenox Saw Mill Company, purchased its timber interests and completed the railroad to Redwine.
 It included a switchback and tunnel.

-The Lenox Railroad Company formally incorporated on July 3, 1918.1 Shortly after, the line was standard gauged and then extended 1.7 miles to the mine of the Clearfield Cannel Coal Company on Rush Branch, which gave the Lenox a total of 7.7 miles.
+The Lenox Railroad incorporated on July 3, 1918, and shortly after, the line was converted to standard gauge and extended 1.7 miles to the mine of the Clearfield Cannel Coal Company on Rush Branch.
+1 The Lenox had a final distance of 7.7 miles.

 The Lenox filed for abandonment on October 16, 1926, and the line was dismantled after March 1927.
 1